sl-design-system/components/website/src/categories/components/text-field/accessibility.md

 <section>

 ## Focus order
-The focus order of a text field refers to the sequence in which the cursor or focus moves between different text input fields or interactive elements on a user interface, typically when using the keyboard to navigate.
+The focus order of a text field refers to the sequence in which the cursor or focus moves between different text field fields or interactive elements on a user interface, typically when using the keyboard to navigate.
 It's an essential aspect of web and application accessibility and usability.

 </section>